2018 Yukon Quest Tour

 7-Day Yukon Quest Tour

-- See the finish of the Yukon Quest, the 1,000 mile International sled dog race.
+- See the star of the Yukon Quest, the 1,000 mile International sled dog race.

 - Witness the magical spectacle of the Northern Lights as they dance across the sky.